 Key Takeaways

-• Full-scope planning engineering, permits, haul, and lift—prevents costly surprises.
+Full-scope planning including engineering, permits, transport, and lifting prevents costly surprises.

 Conclusion